ivaquero/matlab-geodesy/README.md

 - MATLAB > R2019a

+> Some machines may not be able to display UTF-8 characters due to backward configuration.
+Please use an advanced editor to open and view the original file.

 ## Design Principle

 This toolbox is designed based on the MATLAB's `Mapping` toolbox, and reduces the learning cost for users and the testing cost for developers by ensuring high similarity and readability with the official API.